jasjeev013/ML_Learning/README.md

 4. Data Ingestion architecture with all App COnstants decleration
 5. Training & Test data seperation with Data Ingestion Component
 6. Validating Datasets & Making Drift Report for the model
+7. Data transofrmation Implementation
+8. Model training and evaluating with hyperparameter tuning